shenolosman/School-Project-WebAPI/README.md

 Also swagger can read automaticly versions and add current tested version on field directly.

-Using BasicAuth for now but can improve with JWTAuth
+Using BasicAuth and Bearer for now but can improve with JWTAuth

 Screenshoots of swagger